 Jere W. Morehead

-President Morehead is the Meigs Professor of Legal Studies in the Terry College of Business, where he has held a faculty appointment since 1986.
+He is the Meigs Professor of Legal Studies in the Terry College of Business, where he has held a faculty appointment since 1986.
 He is a co-author of several books and book chapters, including The Legal and Regulatory Environment of Business, and he has published scholarly articles on legal topics ranging from export controls to jury selection.
-He has served as editor-in-chief of the American Business Law Journal and previously held several other editorial board positions with the ABLJ.
+He has served as Editor-in-Chief of the American Business Law Journal.

-President Morehead has received several university-wide teaching awards, including the Josiah Meigs Award—UGA’s highest honor for teaching excellence—the Richard B. Russell Award for Excellence in Undergraduate Teaching, the Teacher of the Year Award in the Terry College of Business, and the Lothar Tresp Outstanding Honors Professor Award.
-He also received the Distinguished Service Scroll Award, the Law School Alumni Association’s highest honor, and has been included in Georgia Trend’s list of Most Influential Georgians for five consecutive years.
+In 2021, he received the Chief Executive Leadership Award from the Council for the Advancement and Support of Education District III for outstanding leadership and service in support of education.
+He has received several University-wide teaching awards, including the Josiah Meigs Award—UGA’s highest honor for teaching excellence, the Richard B. Russell Award for Excellence in Undergraduate Teaching, the Teacher of the Year Award in the Terry College of Business, and the Lothar Tresp Outstanding Honors Professor Award.
+He also earned the UGA School of Law’s premier honor for alumni, the Distinguished Service Scroll Award.

 President Morehead holds a bachelor’s degree from Georgia State University and a law degree from the University of Georgia.